Death in High Heels

 Death in High Heels is a 1947 British second feature ('B') crime film directed by Lionel Tomlinson (credited as "Tommy Tomlinson") and starring Don Stannard, Elsa Tee and Veronica Rose.
 It was based on the 1941 novel of the same title by Christianna Brand.
 The screenwriter's name is unknown.
 It was a very early Hammer Films (here Marylebone-Hammer) production and was released through Exclusive Films, Hammer's original incarnation.
 Its brief running time causes it to barely qualify as a feature in some reference books.
-It is today considered a lost film.
+An existing copy is on YouTube and runs about 45 minutes.

 Plot

 Magda Doon, who works at a luxury Bond Street dress shop, is murdered.
 It turns out that the poison which killed her was in fact intended for her unpopular colleague Agnes Gregory.
 Detective Charlesworth investigates, finding that every member of the staff seems to have something to hide.